Joey7500/VIsual-Anomaly-Detecction-Using-Unsupervised-Learning-Thesis/README.md

 > A production-ready pipeline for detecting visual defects on automotive plastic components using unsupervised deep learning

 This repository supports my bachelor's thesis "Visual Anomaly Detection of Intake Module Pre-filters Using Unsupervised Deep Learning" from Brno University of Technology.
-The work presents a lightweight, industrial-grade solution for automated quality inspection of automotive pre-filter components.
+The work presents an industrial-grade solution for automated quality inspection of automotive pre-filter components.

 **🎯 Key Achievement:** AUROC up to 0.92 for image-level anomaly detection using only normal samples for training.